Do you write your own blog? I do.

 Connecting the dots that are not obvious fascinates me.
 I always wanted to be a history professor.

 The Q&A below acts as a template anyone can ask themselves to start writing interesting blogs.
 If someone asks you, do you write your own blog, you can say yes because I enjoy learning and sharing that knowledge.

 Are you the content marketer or are you the content developer?

 - So are you.
 If you want.

 - It provides a natural setting to learn.

 - My mind connects dots that are not always obvious.
-Thinking about those, and thinking about people wanting to learn about topics motivates me.
+I'm motivated by thinking about those and thinking about people wanting to learn about topics.

 - We all have an eventual professional obsolescence.
 The moment I stop learning and writing blogs triggers my internal alarm to hang up my hat.

 - To be a thought leader in my industry, do you write your own blog, for the content marketer and content developer are a must.